 Vulnerability and admitting weakness.
 Vulnerability is also about owning it.
 You must be willing to admit what you don’t know or are unsure of.
 Find answers and create results, not excuses.

 Early in my career, I recall interviewing subcontractors to install metal siding on a large rocket manufacturing facility we were constructing.
 The schedule was extremely aggressive, and the durations that we had allowed for the siding installation were ridiculously short.
 After four interviews and hearing from everyone that what we were asking was impossible and unachievable, I interviewed Clarence.
-We talked for a while about what we needed to be done, and Clarence didn’t say much – he just listened.
-Toward the end of the interview, I asked, “Can you meet the schedule?”
+We talked for a while about what we needed to be done, and Clarence didn’t say much – just listened.
+Toward the end of the interview, I asked, can you meet the schedule?
 I’ll never forget his answer, “It’ll be hard” – not impossible, not unachievable.
 There was hope.
-Clarence wasn’t a salesman painting a rosy picture or being negative, claiming it couldn’t be done.
+Clarence wasn’t a salesman painting a rosy picture or a negative one, claiming it couldn’t be done.
 He was someone who knew it was a tall order but was willing to work together to figure it out.

 We ended up giving his company the work, and they did a fantastic job and met the schedule.
 I learned a lot from his approach, and it continues to influence me to this day.
 I learned how to carefully evaluate a situation, admit I might not have all the answers, and share my opinions openly and honestly.
 I got others to do the same, to work together, as trusted partners.